codefog/contao-events_subscriptions/docs/05-frontend-modules.md

 it offers the same features as it's ancestor.

+## CSS classes

+Since version 2.8.0 all the events that member is subscribed to, will get a `subscribed` CSS class in the event modules such as event list and calendar.

 ## Note on `event_` template

 You may need to adjust some of the `event_` templates to enable the extra data and subscription form.